jujufugh/furoyce.github.io/_posts/2023-04-28-oracle-onm-exacc-capacity-planning.md

 ### Operations Insights
 Operations Insights is an OCI native service that provides holistic insight into database and host resource utilization and capacity.

-Operations Insights cnosists of the following integrated applications:
+Operations Insights cnosists of the following integrated applications, you can check out thte details about each feature [here](https://docs.oracle.com/en-us/iaas/operations-insights/doc/operations-insights.html).
 * **Capacity Planning**
 * **Oracle SQL Warehouse**
 * **Exadata Insights**